connexcs/docs/my-servers.md

 1. Click on the question mark icon **(?)**.

-2. You can get the help of this whole section in just one click.
+2. You can get help for this whole section in just one click.

 ## Server Information